SiliconLabs/proprietary_rail/rail_improved_rfsense_transmitter/README.md

 ## Overview ##

 This example application showcases how to enhance the RF energy sensing capability of EFR32xG22 devices.
-It is a TX-only application that improves RF Sense by transmitting packets across multiple frequencies.
+It is a Tx-only application that improves RF Sense by transmitting packets across multiple frequencies.
 The value of this example lies in demonstrating that the sensitivity of Selective RF Sense varies with frequency.
 Additionally, it introduces the RF Sense OOK PHY through the